Overseas Patrol Squadron: Current operations

 In 2008, 60% of all fish caught in the EU were caught within British jurisdiction.
-With as many as 500 fishing ships in British waters at any one time, including dozens from EU countries, it is acknowledged to be a very difficult task to patrol UK fishing grounds.
+With as many as 500 fishing ships in British waters at any one time, including dozens from EU countries, it is regarded by many as a difficult task to patrol UK fishing grounds.
 There is also monthly rotating aerial surveillance of the entire fishing area under call-sign "Watchdog", with aircraft provided by Direct Flight Aviation.
 Each aircraft transmits the identity and position of the vessel to squadron ships, which, combined with satellite data from navigational databases which allows the squadron to build a surface picture of fishing activity.

 Each day, data from the inspections is sent to fisheries managers.
 The managers form part of several agencies which co-ordinate on a super-national level to monitor the fish stocks, negotiates fishing agreements and plan conservation measures.

 Conflict and boarding

 Occasionally, a fishing trawler will foul another's nets, or the sensitive border areas in the middle of the English Channel will be the focus of a dispute between trawlers.
 These disputes can escalate to attempted rammings, disruption of each other's fishing, shining searchlights into bridges and even firing flare guns at other trawlers.
 In these circumstances ships of the squadron are required to separate the trawlers and act as an informal arbitrator in the dispute to prevent further conflict or injury.
 Their rules of engagement reflect this role.

 When a vessel is inspected, a boarding team from the FPS ship is sent.
 The team is formed of a Royal Navy and British Sea Fisheries-qualified officer, an assistant boarding officer, and a small security team.
 The officer sent could include the commanding officer, executive officer (XO) or first lieutenant, assisted by the gunnery officer, XO's assistant or operations officer.
 They work together to examine documentation, ensure the fishing gear (and landed fish) are of legal size, and liaise with the FPS and MMO via radio.